The executor is the person chosen by the testator to administer their estate in accordance with the will.

 Beware of executors outside Canada

 - If the executor does not live in the Commonwealth, probate will be more difficult.
 The executor will be required to either post a bond, or secure a court order dispensing with a bond.
 Bonds are difficult and expensive to obtain.
 Court orders to dispense are not readily granted.
-The Court may even refuse your chosen executor, and instead appoint someone in accordance with the default provisions of the Succession Law Reform Act.
-This problem can sometimes be minimized if there is an executor resident in Canada in addition to the non-resident executor.
+The Court may even refuse your chosen executors, and instead appoint someone in accordance with the default provisions of the Succession Law Reform Act.
+This problem can sometimes be minimized if there is an executor’s resident in Canada in addition to the non-resident executor.

-- If the majority of the executors (or the sole executor if there is only one) live outside Canada, then CRA may argue that the trusts established by the will are non-resident in Canada and impose significant Canadian income taxes on the estate that would not be imposed on a normal Canadian estate.
+- If the majority of the executors (or the sole executors if there is only one) live outside Canada, then CRA may argue that the trusts established by the will are non-resident in Canada and impose significant Canadian income taxes on the estate that would not be imposed on a normal Canadian estate.